-The firm is now a £100m business and has the strength and breadth to work with more customers across more lines of business and in more locations.
-We have an established and deep-rooted presence in the general insurance sector, the London market and amongst brokers.
-We also have a significant presence among corporate businesses many of whom are multi-national, the public sector and the healthcare industry.
+We have established a deep-rooted presence in the general insurance sector, the London Market and amongst brokers.
+We also have a significant presence among corporate businesses many of whom are multi-national, the public sector and the health and care industry.

-The best way to understand BLM’s unique culture, and the way that we work, is to gain first-hand experience by working with us!
+The best way to understand BLM’s unique culture, and the wide variety of work that we do, is to gain first-hand experience by joining us on a vacation scheme!

-Our brand new vacation scheme will launch in 2016, giving you the opportunity to spend a week in either our Manchester or London office.
+BLM’s vacation scheme gives you the opportunity to spend two weeks in one of our offices.
 You’ll be paired up with one of our current trainees and will have the opportunity to really get to grips with what we do ‘day to day’.
-You’ll also work with our partners and associates, contributing to live cases and be given real responsibility.
+You’ll work with our partners and associates too, contributing to live cases and be given real responsibility.

-During your vacation scheme you will also have the opportunity to network with colleagues outside of your team so you can start building relationships and get to know our people.
-We will provide you with a blend of practice group presentations, training and other development opportunities.
+During your vacation scheme you will also have the opportunity to network with colleagues outside of your team so you can start building relationships and start to get to know our people.
+We will provide you with a blend of practice group presentations, training and other development opportunities too.
 It’s not all work though – we will also arrange a number of social events.

 The vacation scheme isn’t just about you impressing us… it’s also about you deciding if we’re the right firm for you.

-You may also have the opportunity to spend time on secondment with one of our customers or with the Association of British Insurers.
+You may also have the opportunity to spend time on secondment with customers or with the Association of British Insurers.
 Throughout your programme you will work with our partners and associates on a variety of cases from low to complex, high-value claims, from initial investigation through to trial.
-You will have all of the support that you need from your assigned supervisor and the graduate team.
+You will have all of the support that you need from your assigned supervisor and our in-house talent development team.